List of Modern Family characters: Alex Dunphy

-Alexandra Anastasia "Alex" Dunphy (Ariel Winter) (born January 14, 1996) is the younger daughter of Claire and Phil.
+Alexandra "Alex" Dunphy (Ariel Winter) is the younger daughter of Claire and Phil.
 Characteristically nerdy but still cute, Alex is the most intelligent of the three siblings and a polar opposite of Haley.
-She is very bright and cares much more about her studies than friends/social life and boys.
-As the middle child to a shallow older sister and a goofy younger brother, she enjoys messing with them.
-Often taking advantage of their naïveté by fooling them into believing unrealistic things, she at one time convinced Haley and Luke that they could charge electronics by rubbing the battery on their heads (Haley) and putting it in their mouths (Luke).
-She also convinced Luke that he was Phil's old girlfriend's son and that Jay was dying.
+She is very bright academically and cares much more about her studies than her social life.
+Described in her official ABC bio as "super smart but in a completely likeable way", she is the middle child to a shallow older sister and a goofy younger brother, and enjoys "messing with them".

 As a stereotypical precocious kid, Alex displays a sense of superiority due to her intelligence, continually putting her accomplishments on display and demanding recognition for them.
 An overachiever, she plays the cello; she chose to play the cello because she would have a better chance at being in a university orchestra than if she played the violin as cellos are more in demand.
 While she has sometimes felt isolated from her peers (once sadly telling her parents "I have no friends"), she has a group of nerdy fans at school who idolize her.
 Haley sincerely tells Alex at one point that she is smart and attractive in a successful effort to get her to give a light-hearted graduation speech instead of a harsh one (it worked well enough that her classmates invited her to a post-ceremony party).
 At the beginning of Season 3, she was in a long-distance relationship with a boy she met in Wyoming.
 Later in the season, she went to her prom with a classmate who everyone believes is gay.